BrandonXLF/btd/docs/index.md

 ## User-Wide Store

-Instructions can be in codebase or in a [user-wide library](the-library) that allows for the separation of open-source projects from the specific instructions for deploying it to proprietary environments.
+Instructions can be in codebase or in a [user-wide library](the-library) that allows for the separation of open-source projects from the specific instructions for deploying them to proprietary environments.